aws-samples/amazon-cognito-saml-idp/README.md

-# Custom React app with auth using Cognito SAML with Idp
+# Custom React app with SAML Idp auth using Cognito

 ## Introduction